microsoft/botframework-solutions/docs/howto/assistant/updatedeploymentscripts.md

 2. Browse to the appropriate deployment scripts folder using the table above as a reference to the location
 3. Copy the entire contents of the `Deployment` folder (resources and script subdirectories) over the files in the `Deployment` folder of your Assistant or Skill project.

-You now have the latest deployment scripts for deployment and updating of cognitive models.
+You now have the latest scripts for Assistant/Skill deployment and updating of cognitive models.

 ## Skills